7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 When it comes to B12 supplements, you should know that they come in two forms – capsule and liquid.
 In case you don’t eat (or eat only small amounts) dairy products, eggs, and meat, it might be a good idea to use B12 supplements.

-The categories of people who have higher chances of experiencing B12 deficiency are senior citizens, people who are recovering from weight loss surgery, HIV positive individuals and individuals dealing with specific digestive issues like Crohn’s disease because this disease disrupts the natural ability of the body to absorb vitamins and minerals.
+The categories of people who have higher chances of experiencing B12 deficiency are senior citizens, people who are recovering from weight loss surgery, HIV-positive individuals, and individuals dealing with specific digestive issues like Crohn’s disease because this disease disrupts the natural ability of the body to absorb vitamins and minerals.

 It is worth mentioning that breastfeeding moms and pregnant women need a higher amount of vitamin B12.
 They need to take care of their babies too, so they need more B12.
-It is the best idea to consult your doctor and find out which amount is ideal for your and the baby.
+It is the best idea to consult your doctor and find out which amount is ideal for you and the baby.

-No matter what kind of diet you are following, you should take sufficient amount of B12 in order to avoid any health issues.
+No matter what kind of diet you are following, you should take a sufficient amount of B12 to avoid any health issues.
 If you are worried about the level of B12 in the body, perform a blood test.
 Your physician should also recommend supplements in case you lack vitamin B12.

 The Importance of Vitamin B12